-During fiscal 2020 and 2019, a bequest from one donor represented 41% and 50%, respectively, of total bequest revenue recorded.
-During fiscal 2019, a contribution from one donor represented 78% of total contribution revenue recorded.
-During fiscal 2019, a grant from one grantor represented 85% of total grant revenue recorded.
+During fiscal 2021 and 2020, a bequest from one donor represented 42% and 41%, respectively, of total bequest revenue recorded.

 13. Contingencies

 The Foundation is from time to time involved in legal actions arising in the ordinary course of business.
 Management is of the opinion that the ultimate outcome of these matters would not have a material adverse impact on the financial position of the Foundation or the results of its activities.